sports

 It's a testament to her strength and ability.
 But it wasn't the painful rehab and gruelling training that was the hardest part of returning to the sport she loves the most.
 It was telling her two kids about her decision.

 Jackson has long been considered the GOAT (aka greatest of all time) in Australian women's basketball.
-Her last Olympic games was in 2012 and she retired from the sport in 2016 after a routine leg wax while recovering from an ACL injury went bad.
+Before the 2024 Paris Olympics, her last Olympic games was back in 2012.
+She had retired from the sport in 2016 after a routine leg wax while recovering from an ACL injury went bad.

 "With that type of injury, it was so painful when it happened.
-And initially, I was like, 'Oh there goes everything,'" she reflects on Mamamia's No Filter podcast.
+And initially, I was like, 'Oh there goes everything,'" Jackson said on Mamamia's No Filter podcast in May 2024.

 Watch: Parenting 101.
 Post continues below.